Heritage Vistors Center Competition

 The

-As the new cultural hub, the proposed Heritage Welcome Center, is conceived as a participatory and progressive architectural experience.
-Participatory, in the sense of inviting visitors to understand, learn and investigate the cultural and natural resources of the Highway 31W Corridor, Mammoth Cave National Park and the associated environs.
-Progressive, in providing an informed and active environment in which to be educated, enthralled and entertained.
+As the new cultural hub, the proposed Heritage Welcome Center is conceived as a participatory and progressive architectural experience.
+Participatory, in the sense of inviting visitors to understand, learn about, and investigate the cultural and natural resources of the Highway 31W Corridor, Mammoth Cave National Park, and the associated environs, progressive, in providing an informed and active environment in which to be educated, enthralled, and entertained.
 As the region of the Highway 31W corridor was shaped by the evolution of road, rail and river transportation, a conceptual analogy is made to "...travel and discovery along a route".
-The question is asked "...can an endemic building form be transformed and transposed into something new that is analogous with this processional notion of movement along a road, railway or river".
-The early buildings of Kentucky owe much to the simple shed forms, cabins and covered trestle bridges that developed as the pioneers moved westward.
-The region inherited this legacy of a primarily rural and endemic architecture.
+The question is asked "...can an endemic building form be transformed and transposed into something new that is analogous with this processional notion of movement along a road, railway, or river.
+The early buildings of Kentucky owe much to the simple shed forms, cabins, and covered trestle bridges that developed as the pioneers moved westward.
+The region inherited this legacy of an primarily rural and endemic architecture.

 Heritage Vistors Center Plans